JoakimTeixeira/loyalty-as-a-service/README.md

           source ./scripts/DeploymentAutomation-ubuntu.sh

-    To destroy all resources, run he command:
+    To destroy all resources, run the command:

           source ./scripts/UndeploymentAutomation.sh